-- 22. Some people believe that eating things like ... [that aren't food] is good for them.
+- 22. Some people believe that eating things like ........ [that aren't food] is good for them.
 Do people in your family believe that?
 If yes: What do they believe?
 Is that the only reason why you've eaten things that aren't food in the past month?
 (Yes/No) - 23.
 DSM-5 Criterion D (Assessor uses judgement): Need to check in the case that an intellectual disability [SCREEN], autism spectrum disorder [SCREEN], schizophrenia [SCREEN], or pregnancy [SCREEN] is present, whether pica symptoms require additional clinical attention (see below for impairment).
 Do pica symptoms require additional attention?
 (Yes/No)

 How old were you when you first started eating things that aren't food?
-Age of onset Pica: \\\\\
+Age of onset of Pica: \\\\\

-24. Over the past month, have you really, really wanted to eat things that aren't food?
-How much have you wanted to?
+24. Over the past month, have you had cravings or a very strong desire to eat things that aren't food?

 - 0 No desire

 - 1 -

 - 2 Mild desire

 - 3 -

 - 4 Marked desire

-- 5
+- 5 -

 - 6 Extreme or uncontrollable desire (e.g., individual cannot be left unsupervised without engaging in pica behaviour)

-- 25. Over the past month, have you eaten things that aren't food because you thought it might help you to lose weight or to eat less, by making you more full up and less hungry?
-(Yes/No)Note: Assessor uses this item to rule out weight/shape motivation for pica behaviour which might suggest AN or BN.
+- 25. Over the past month, have you eaten things that aren't food because you thought it might decrease your appetite or otherwise help you control your shape or weight?
+(Yes/No)Note: Assessor uses this item to rule out weight/shape motivation for pica behaviour which might

-- 26. Over the past month, have you eaten things that aren't food to try to hurt yourself, to make yourself sick, or to get special attention?
+- 26. Over the past month, have you eaten things that aren't food to try to harm yourself on purpose, to make yourself sick, or to get special attention?
 (Yes/No)